Updates:

 Well, I guess here comes more podcast inspired nonsense. :P

 Or not.
 Most of it was spent on the recentest edit on The Dark Knight Observations.
 Also I listen to so much stuff that I forget a lot of it now.
-But that's okay, because I'll remember it when I need to (today I listened to themes like the famous kidnapping of Bobby someone which turns out that Bobby is in fact still missing and the boy the found as Bobby was this other kid, so they basically stole someone else's child to replace theirs that went missing; few shorter tales about there being the one and only person out there for you, which is not realistic, it's more like there are a hundred thousand people out there for you - and I'm actually planning on figuring out what the amount is for me personally; more talk about healthcare reform, and I finally understood the big difference with American healthcare is that they don't have KELA/NHS type of thing that pays for some stuff, that the people have to pay for all of their own illness, and now I'm a little afraid of America; and some more scripture-listening took place too).
+But that's okay, because I'll remember it when I need to (today I listened to themes like the famous kidnapping of Bobby someone which turns out that Bobby is in fact still missing and the boy the found as Bobby was this other kid, so they basically stole someone else's child to replace theirs that went missing; few shorter tales about there being the one and only person out there for you, which is not realistic, it's more like there are a hundred thousand people out there for you - and I'm actually planning on figuring out what the amount is for me personally; more talk about healthcare reform, and I finally understood the big difference with American healthcare is that they don't have KELA/NHS type of thing that pays for some stuff, that the people have to pay for all of their own illness, and now I'm a little afraid of America; and some more scripture-list

 I am making lists.
 The list of things I need to do before moving out (clean bedroom; wash laundry - and since my washer is broken that means going to the laundromat; write to Claire - because I forgot to tell her my mission address in my last letter; defrost fridge and freezer - not looking forward to that, and in preparation to it I have been trying to eat the stuff from my freezer; throw away remaining foodstuffs and lots of other remainings; arrange for George to come pick up the Mac - but only after I've finished the LED thing; pack everything.
 The time allocated for this will be broken and mutilated by various farewells and other social activities, so I'm a little intimidated by my list...), the list of things I need to take with me from the kitchen (pan and lid, frying pan, wooden spoon, spatula, cheese slicer, knives, fork, knife, spoon, teaspoon, mug, glass, plate, small plate, bowl, can opener, sieve).
 I'm leaving a lot of things, but I want one of everything that I need when I come back, so that I don't come back to a kitchen that possibly has nothing in it.
 Then I also have a visual list of thee drawings I wanted to make (well, I was asked to make something to decorate the mothers' lounge in church, so I planned to do these drawings of animal+child, and I've done some line drawings, and now my plan is to photocopy them a couple times and let the children colour them and use the coloured drawings for the lounge, but I want to finish off a couple more).
 I also have a list of people whose addresses I need to write down before I leave.
 It's mostly RL people, whom I'll hopefully all see in the various aforementioned farewells.